 What is the treatment for rubella?

-Specific treatment for rubella will be determined by your child's doctor based on:
+Specific treatment for rubella will be determined by your child's health care provider based on:

 Your child's age, overall health, and medical history